JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## SOUP ORDERED SEPARATELY - 500ml

-* **Chicken broth with meat, vegetables and noodles or Spinach cream with croutons** 75 CZK
+* **Cabbage soup with sausage or Kulajda- dill creamy soup with potatoes and mushrooms** 75 CZK

-***The offer is valid on Saturday 1.10. from 10:30 AM until closing time or while supplies last.***
+***The offer is valid on Sunday 12.10. from 10:30 AM until closing time or while supplies last.***